UygarKAYA/Municipal_Waste_Management/README.md

-# Municipal_Waste_Management
+# _Municipal Waste Management_

-Identifying and Resolving Vulnerabilities of a Municipal Waste Management System that Using IoT-Enabled Sensors
+_Investigation of vulnerabilities in a Municipal Waste Management system that using IoT-enabled sensors_

+_Smart waste management uses IoT-enabled sensors in waste receptacles to monitor conditions such as fill-level, methane gas level and tilt in order to improve waste collection._